Saturday, September 23, 2017

 • Can Believers In Heaven Really Hear Us?:

--It is impossible for finite beings with inherently limited abilities to simultaneously hear the requests of every person around the world in different languages.
-Such an ability could only characterize deity.
-If saints are able to answer our prayers, then the uniqueness of God has been compromised and the self-sufficiency of Christ's work diminished.
-Notice that in Scripture, all occasions involving two-way communication between or among beings from heaven (with the exception, of course, being God) and earth required the creations to be in the same realm (i.e. earth on earth communication), rather than being in two separate realms (i.e. heaven to earth contact is never found in Scripture for mere finite beings).
-This is perhaps the clearest indication from Scripture that saints who are in heaven are incapable of receiving prayers from earth.
+-It is important to recognize the inherent limitations of finite beings—limitations that make it impossible for them to simultaneously hear and comprehend the petitions of countless individuals across the globe, expressed in diverse languages and contexts.
+Such omnipresence and omniscience are unique characteristics of deity alone.
+By attributing this ability to saints in heaven, one inevitably encroaches upon the uniqueness of God and diminishes the sufficiency of Christ's completed work of intercession.
+The very notion of finite beings being able to receive prayers undermines the biblical truth that God alone possesses the attributes necessary to fulfill this role.
+Furthermore, this premise dilutes the distinction between Creator and creation, a distinction central to the Christian understanding of divine worship and dependence.
+Notice that in Scripture, all occasions involving two-way communication between or among beings from heaven (with the exception being God) and earth required the creations to be in the same realm (i.e. earth on earth communication), rather than being in two separate realms (i.e. heaven to earth contact is never found in Scripture for created beings).
+This is perhaps the clearest indication from Scripture that creatures in heaven are incapable of receiving prayers from earth.

 • Unnecessary Assistance:

--We do not need any support from Mary and the saints in heaven because Jesus Christ always intercedes for our prayer requests.
-He is able to rescue sinners from eternal condemnation in hell Himself (Romans 8:34; Hebrews 7:25).
-Christ's intercession alone is sufficient for all our needs.
-Moreover, the Holy Spirit gives us the strength that we need during our times of spiritual weakness.
-He also intercedes on our behalf (Romans 8:26).
-If two persons of the triune God intercede on our behalf in prayer, what more could we possibly need?
-We can approach God with "boldness" and "confidence" as a result of Christ's atonement sacrifice (Ephesians 3:12; Hebrews 4:14-16).
+-We do not need intervention from Mary or the saints in heaven, for Jesus Christ always intercedes for us before God.
+He is able to rescue sinners from eternal condemnation by Himself (Romans 8:34; Hebrews 7:25).
+His intercession alone is sufficient to meet all our needs.
+Moreover, the Holy Spirit gives us the strength that we need during times of spiritual weakness.
+He also intercedes on our behalf before God (Romans 8:26).
+If two persons of the triune God intercede on our behalf in prayer, then what more could we possibly need?
+We can approach God with "boldness" and "confidence" as a result of Christ's atonement (Ephesians 3:12; Hebrews 4:14-16).
 Only God knows all of the thoughts and intentions of the human heart (1 Kings 8:37-39; 2 Chronicles 6:30).
-Consequently, praying to saints in heaven to grant our prayer requests is pointless because they do not have the same abilities that God has.
+Consequently, praying to saints in heaven to grant our prayer requests is pointless because they do not have the same traits that God Himself has.

 -"The church appears to have painted itself into a theological corner.
 In trying not to detract from Christ, its theologians have so defined the role of Mary as to make it entirely indispensable: everything we need we get from Christ.
 If that's the case, what is the point or importance of Mary's mediation?
 One the other hand, the oft-heard affirmation that Mary can influence her Son to help us necessarily implies that the Son otherwise would be less disposed to do so.
 In fact, the very concept of a mediator presupposes that there are differences that need to be reconciled between two parties.
 This leads to the inescapable conclusion that, apart from Mary's mediation, Christ himself would not be perfectly reconciled to us.
 All this seriously compromises the integrity of his high priesthood.
 The church is stuck in a hopeless dilemma wherein either Mary's role is rendered superfluous, or the all-sufficiency of Christ's mediation is diminished.
 In trying to avoid either of these perceived pitfalls, it has fallen headlong into both."
 (Elliot Miller and Kenneth R. Samples, The Cult of the Virgin: Catholic Mariology and the Apparitions of Mary, p.
 56)

 -God expressly commanded the Jews to not have any sort of contact with spirits who have departed into the supernatural realm (Deuteronomy 18:9-14; 26:13-14 Leviticus 19:31; 20:26-27; Isaiah 8:19; 19:1-4).
-What Roman Catholic prayers to departed saints have in common with pagan prayers to the deceased is this: personal communication.
+What prayers to departed saints have in common with pagan prayers to the deceased is this: personal communication.
 That is condemned in the Law.
-This is the underlying reason that we correctly lay the charge that the Roman Catholic Church is guilty of promoting necromancy.
-There are no prayers for, to, or through the dead.
+This is the underlying reason that those who pray to Mary and other deceased saints inadvertently engage in necromancy.
+There are to be no prayers for, to, or through the dead in the kingdom of God.

 • Do Psalm 103:20-21 and Psalm 148:1-2 Support Prayers To Deceased People And Angels?: